-For anyone who's joined the EDR Data Lake Early Access Program, we've been providing instructions on the different steps to join and enroll devices but I thought it would be useful to have one full blog post covering those steps and also detailing how to acquire and use the test tool to query the Data Lake APIs so here you go.
+For anyone who's joined the XDR & EDR Data Lake Early Access Program, we've been providing instructions on the different steps to join and enroll devices but I thought it would be useful to have one full blog post covering those steps and also detailing how to acquire and use the test tool to query the Data Lake APIs so here you go.

 Step 1: Joining the EAP and enrolling devices

 The presentation here will then walk you through joining the EAP, and enrolling devices into the EAP.

 Once devices are enrolled into the EAP they will start sending data to the Sophos Data Lake.
 If you plan on searching the Data Lake using Sophos Central only (eg. you do not intend to query the Data Lake via APIs) you only need to complete this first step.
 Check out this video that walks through the Central enhancements which allow you to query the Data Lake using our Live Discover functionality.

 If you would like to query the Sophos Data Lake using our APIs then continue to follow the steps below.